AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

       Select `jcr:title`, `jcr:created`, `cq:lastModified`, or `cq:template` from the dropdown menu.

     * **Limit**
-      The maximum number of items you would like to use in the Carousel; this is optional.
+      Optional.
+The maximum number of items that you want to use in the Carousel.

 >[!NOTE]
 >
->You can create a custom carousel component for Adobe Experience Manager that displays digital assets located in the AEM DAM.
-For information, see [Creating Custom Carousel components for Adobe Experience Manager](https://helpx.adobe.com/experience-manager/using/custom-carousel-components.html).
+>You can create a custom carousel component for Adobe Experience Manager that displays digital assets in the AEM DAM.
+See [Creating Custom Carousel components for Adobe Experience Manager](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html?lang=en).

 ### Chart {#chart}

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.

 The Chart component lets you add a bar, line, or pie chart.
-AEM creates a chart from the data you provide.
+AEM creates a chart from the data that you provide.
 You provide data by typing directly into the Data tab or by copying and pasting a spreadsheet.

 * **Data**